QED0711/spotify-predictive-analysis/README.md

 ### Exploratory Data Analysis

-Fot the initial linear regression analysis, correlation and covariance was explored and the results showed very few high correlations.
-Based on the results, the target chosen was 'Energy' as it has the most and highest correlations on other features.
+Fot the initial linear regression analysis, correlation was explored and the result showed very few high correlations.
+Based on the correlations, the target chosen was 'Energy' as it has the most and highest correlations on other features.

 ### Time Series Analysis